Here’s how to try every major streaming service for free during the coronavirus quarantine

 We are taking things day by day in the midst of this coronavirus pandemic.
-This week we venture into more uncharted territory as multiple mayors and governors have mandated that schools, bars, entertainment spaces, and other venues where large crowds gather be shut down for about a month in an effort to curb the spread of Covid-19.
+This week we venture into more uncharted territory as multiple mayors and governors have mandated that schools, bars, entertainment spaces, and other venues where large crowds gather be shut down for about a month in an effort to curb the spread of COVID-19.

 We don’t know what’s next, but it’s important to stay sane and entertained during this period of #QuarantineAndChill.
-One of the best things we can do to keep our minds off of our real life drama is streaming our hearts out.
+One of the best things we can do to keep our minds off of our real-life drama is streaming our hearts out.
 Since streaming services won’t bail us out with discounts and free subscriptions, we have to figure out ways to keep the costs down.
 Aside from password sharing, there’s also the free trial hustle.
 All you need is an email address that hasn’t been registered yet (wink).

 So here’s a breakdown of how much time you will have to indulge in the most popular streaming services for free before your time is up.